josh3142/EiV/README.md

 ## Denoising capability of the Diffusion model

 Visualization of noisy and denoised examples from CIFAR10 at different noise levels $T$.
 The diffusion model is used to denoise the images.
-At each noise level $T$ , $x_T$ is the input for non-EiV and $\psi_T$ is used for EiV and AIV.
+At each noise level $T$ , $x^T$ is the input for non-EiV and $\zeta^T$ is used for EiV and AIV.
 ![denoising_cifar10](utils/noise_lvls_visualized_cifar10.png)